Planning your Dream Yurt

 Custom yurts in the snow

-Yurts for Summer vs. Yurts for Winter
+Yurts for Summer vs. Winter

 Maintaining a cool and comfortable living area as well as keeping out moisture can present a bit of a challenge in variable climates.
-Keep in mind that yurts require more energy to heat and cool compared to normal homes most of us are used to.
+Keep in mind that yurts require more energy to heat and cool compared to the normal homes most of us are used to.

 1. Select multiple operable thermal pane glass windows and an operable tinted dome to maximize circulation and ventilation in your yurt.
 Framed-in glass windows allow you to install a window-mounted AC unit and the tinted dome provides a significant shield from the hot summer sun.